-This Roasted Vegetable Salad is a super hero!
-Delicious, good-for-you ingredients: fiber, healthy fats, and loads of phytochemicals are powerful protectors.
+Salad with walnuts, vegetables, beans and blueberries.
+This Walnut Roasted Veg Salad is rich in fiber, healthy fats, and phytochemicals that are powerful health protectors.

 Walnut Roasted Veg Salad is healthy goodness in a bowl.
 Protecting us from heart disease, diabetes, cancer, and brain deterioration.
 I’m pretty sure you’s like that, right?
 Here’s why I think that’s true.